 Vanessa Ply, Volunteer Coordinator - The Volunteer Coordinator is the main point of contact and supervisor for all on-site and event volunteers.
 Vanessa reviews all volunteer applications, coordinates training and schedules, and handles all volunteer disciplinary action.
 Vanessa's office is next to the Volunteer Office in the Adoption Center.

 Lucy Monette, Humane Education and Outreach Coordinator - Lucy coordinates community outreach (Senior Pet Connection) and humane education classes (Kid's Camp and Clubs).
 Lucy spends her time in the Palestra Humane Education Center or in the Director of Operations' office on the second floor of the Adoption Center.

 Jen Burdick, Lead Animal Caretaker - Jen manages the animal caretakers/adoption counselors.
 Jen is responsible for scheduling, supply ordering and should be the primary point of contact for any questions regarding Animal Care.
 Jackie shares an office in the Adoption Center with Crystal.

-Heather Gibbs, Behavior Technician - Heather is responsible for all evaluations, temperament testing, behavior modification and consultations for shelter pets.
+Heather Gibbs, Lead Behavior Technician - Heather is responsible for all evaluations, temperament testing, behavior modification and consultations for shelter pets.
 She also conducts the training classes for the public.
 If you have a concern/behavioral observation about an HSP pet, or if a client is seeking behavior/training advice or class registration, Heather is the point of contact.
 Heather's office is located in the Quiet Room (off of Main Street, near Dog Laundry).

 Christina Greene, Clinic Manager - Christina manages all clinic staff and activities, including the Mobile Medical Unit and spay/neuter services at HSP.
 Christina also orders all volunteer and staff prescription pet food.
 She can be found in the Pet Clinic!